berkeley-cs61as/markdown-courseware/textbook/chapter14 Project - Turtle Graphics/section01 Project 2 - Turtle Graphics.md

 painter that invokes the original painters with respect to frames derived from the argument frame.
-Thus, for example, `flip-vert` doesn't have to know how a painter works in order to flip it&mdash;it just has to know how to turn a frame upside down: The flipped painter just uses the original painter, but in the inverted frame.
+Thus, for example, `flip-vert` doesn't have to know how a painter works in order to flip it&mdash;it just has to know how to turn a frame upside down: the flipped painter just uses the original painter, but in the inverted frame.

 Painter operations are based on the procedure `transform-painter`, which takes